← Back to writing

 The evidence from competing national systems

-One sign that clinical throughput has become a binding constraint is that it is now a competitive frontier between national systems.
+One sign that clinical throughput has become a limiting factor is that it is now a competitive frontier between national systems.
 The advantage is shifting toward systems that can move credible candidates into early human testing faster.

 FDA Commissioner Marty Makary's recent budget request to Congress put the US at 380 days from pre-IND request to IND go-ahead, versus 220 days in China.
 Australia's Clinical Trial Notification scheme requires only IRB approval plus a notification to the regulator for most early-phase studies, with full regulatory review reserved for high-risk trials.
 Both systems have placed structural trust in local IRBs that the US system, with its parallel layers of FDA and IRB oversight, has not.
 The result is a measurable migration of early-stage trials offshore.